Label Distribution Protocol: LDP

 hop-by-hop path through the network.

-Unlike traffic engineered paths, which use constraints and explicit routes to establish end-to-end Label Switched Paths (LSPs), LDP is used only for signaling best-effort LSPs.
+Unlike traffic-engineered paths, which use constraints and explicit routes to establish end-to-end LSPs, LDP is used only for signaling best-effort LSPs.

+Authentication

+LDP sessions carried over TCP can be authenticated using the TCP MD5 Authentication Option.
+While the IETF considers the TCP MD5 Authentication Option deprecated in favor of the algorithm-independent TCP Authentication Option, in practice the TCP MD5 Authentication Option is much more widely available in commercial routers as of July 2023.
+Use of authenticated LDP-over-TCP helps provide strong integrity protection against misconfigured would-be LDP peers.

 T-LDP

 Targeted LDP sessions are different because during the discovery phase hellos are unicast to the LDP peer rather than using multicast.
 A consequence of this is that tLDP can be set up between non-directly connected peers whereas non-targeted LDP peers must be on the same subnet. tLDP may still be used between connected peers if desired.

 On a router running TiMOS when an SDP (Service Distribution Path) is configured, automatic ingress and egress labeling (targeted LDP) is enabled by default and ingress and egress "service" labels are signaled over a TLDP connection.
 If signaling is turned off on an SDP, ingress and egress “service” labels must be manually configured when the SDP is bound to a service.